Li4n0/hugo_encryptor/README.md

 * **localStorage**:

-  Once a user input the correct password,the authorization status will not expire, the user can read the article at any time without having to enter the password again.
-Unless you change the password or the user clean his browser cache.
+  Once a reader input the correct password,the authorization status will not expire, the reader can read the article at any time without having to enter the password again.
+Unless you change the password or the reader clean his browser cache.

 * **sessionStorage**:

-  If a user input the correct password, he could read the article without having to enter the password again until the user close his browser.
+  If a reader input the correct password, he could read the article without having to enter the password again until the user close his browser.

 ### Style